7 Mistakes to Avoid When Building a Deck

 3. Using Incorrect or Low-Quality Materials

 Choosing subpar materials might save you money upfront but can lead to early deterioration and costly repairs.
-For homeowners in American Fork, Utah, where weather conditions vary throughout the year, investing in durable materials like composite decking or pressure-treated wood ensures longevity.
+For homeowners in Spanish Fork, Utah, where weather conditions vary throughout the year, investing in durable materials like composite decking or pressure-treated wood ensures longevity.
 Use corrosion-resistant fasteners and weatherproof finishes for maximum protection against the elements.

 4. Ignoring Local Utility Lines